gracielundell/epicodus-js-w2-code-review/README.md

 Then run *$ npm install -g* and *$ npm install bower -g* to install those dependencies globally.
 Run *$ npm init* and *$ bower init* to initiate.
 To build the server the app uses, run *$ gulp build* and *$ gulp serve*

 ##Technologies
--Angular 2.0
+- Angular 2.0
--Typescript
+- Typescript
--Node.js and Node Package Manager dependencies -Bootstrap
+- Node.js and Node Package Manager dependencies
+- Bootstrap
--CSS with Sass
+- CSS with Sass
--HTML
+- HTML

 ##Legal
 Copywrite Gracie Lundell &copy; 2016 This software is licensed under the MIT license.